scala/docs.scala-lang/scala3/new-in-scala3.md

 - **Inline**.
 As the basic starting point, the [inline feature][meta-inline] allows values and methods to be reduced at compile time.
 This simple feature already covers many use-cases and at the same time provides the entry point for more advanced features.
 - **Compile-time operations**.
 The package [`scala.compiletime`][meta-compiletime] contains additional functionality that can be used to implement inline methods.
 - **Quoted code blocks**.
 Scala 3 adds the new feature of [quasi-quotation][meta-quotes] for code, providing a convenient high-level interface to construct and analyse code.
 Constructing code for adding one and one is as easy as `'{ 1 + 1 }`.
 - **Reflection API**.
-For more advanced use cases [TASTy reflect][meta-reflection] provides more detailed control to inspect and generate program trees.
+For more advanced use cases [quotes.reflect][meta-reflection] provides more detailed control to inspect and generate program trees.

 If you want to learn more about meta programming in Scala 3, we invite you to take our [tutorial][meta-tutorial].